replugged-org/guide/docs/plugins/getting-started.md

 :::note

-For plaintext patches to work, your patch MUST have a `find`!!!
+For plaintext patches to work, your patch MUST have a `find`!
 The extension was not made to parse patches without them.

 ```js